LinkedInLearning/vb-esst-2813281/README.md

 Wherever possible, meaningful words or phrases are used instead of abbreviations, acronyms, or special characters.

 ## This course
-This course looks at the fundemental concepts that are part of the `Visual Basic` language.
-The courses uses Visual Studion 2019 and has course examples available in Console and Windows desktop formats.
+This course looks at the fundamental concepts that are part of the `Visual Basic` language.
+The courses uses Visual Studio 2019 and has course examples available in Console and Windows desktop formats.

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `chapter#-video#`.
 As an example, the branch named `02-03` corresponds to the second chapter and the third video in that chapter.